RmbRT/netlib/README.md

 **The current version of netlib is still a work in progress, and is not tested.
 Most functionality regarding IPv4 should work already though.**

+The netlib also contains primitives for asynchronous communication, which comes in the form of an event polling interface and coroutines used for asynchronous sending and receiving.

 ## Cloning

 Navigate to the directory you want to have the `netlib` folder in.
 Now execute: